JohnYezub/SwiftUIDemos/README.md

 Starting from iPhoneX safe area insets are different to the old iPhones.
 This demo shows how to position the content in your app according to safe area.

+SafeAreaInsetsViewSecond demonstrates another approach to set the full screen background, but child will respect the safe area

 ![SwiftUIDemos](./Screenshot1.png "SwiftUI Demos")
 ![SwiftUIDemos](./Screenshot2.png "SwiftUI Demos")